clucas26e4/riesz-logic/README.md

 * `riesz_logic_List_more.v` : additionnal lemmas for lists.
 * `FOL_R.v` : definition of First Order Logic over real numbers.
 * `lt_nat_tuples.v` : definition of a well-founded order on N², N³ and N⁴, used to ensure terminations (notably to prove decidability).

+---

+Many thanks to Olivier Laurent, the main contributor to [OLlibs](https://github.com/olaure01/ollibs) that was very helpful for this project.